ainice7/Akv-app/README.md

 ### `json-server --watch db.json`

-after that you can run:
+after that you need to create another terminal and you can run:

 ### `npm start`